kmuthukk/yugabyte-db/docs/enhancing-rocksdb-for-speed-and-scale.md

 it into <a href="https://docs.yugabyte.com/latest/architecture/concepts/docdb/persistence/">DocDB’s document storage layer</a> (figure below).</a>

+RocksDB’s immense  popularity as a fast embeddable storage engine combined with its Log-Structured Merge trees (LSM) design and C++ implementation were the critical factors in selecting it  as DocDB’s per-node storage engine.
+Every row managed by YugaByte DB is stored as  a document in DocDB that internally maps to multiple key-value pairs in RocksDB.

+As we started building the document storage layer in DocDB, we realized that we need to enhance RocksDB significantly.
+This is because each RocksDB instance could no longer operate in isolation.
+It needed to share resources with other RocksDB instances present on the same node.
+Additionally, we also wanted to support very large data sets per node, while keeping memory requirements reasonable.

 In this document, we take a close look at these enhancements to RocksDB.

 <p style="text-align: center;">
 <img class="aligncenter wp-image-644 size-full"